nikolicjovana/iot-defense-rl/README.md

 - IDE-specific files (`.vscode/`, `.idea/`)
 - Large dataset files (commented out - uncomment if needed)
 - Log files and temporary files

-**Important Notes**:
-- The CICIoT2023 dataset files are typically too large for git.
-The `.gitignore` includes commented-out rules for dataset files.
-Uncomment them if you want to exclude the dataset from version control.
-- Model checkpoints and preprocessor files are excluded but can be regenerated from training.
-- Make sure to commit the `.gitignore` file before pushing to git.

-## License

-[Specify license if applicable]

-## Contact

-[Add contact information if applicable]

-## Acknowledgments

-- CICIoT2023 dataset providers
-- OpenAI Gym/Gymnasium for RL environment framework
-- PyTorch team for deep learning framework